San Diego State Aztecs Logo

 San Diego State Aztecs LogoSan Diego State Aztecs Logo PNG

-In the case of San Diego State Aztecs, the logo is a monogram of the letters “S” and “D,” representing the university’s hometown.
+For the San Diego State Aztecs, the logo is a monogram of the letters “S” and “D,” representing the university’s hometown.
 The arrow depicted is a symbol of the Indian people, after whom the sports department was named.
-At the same time, the emblem is painted in the official colors of the educational institution: scarlet and black.
+At the same time, the emblem is painted in the educational institution’s official colors: scarlet and black.

 San Diego State Aztecs: Brand overview